WP-Script Adult Theme & Plugins Review

 That covered the entire site and it looked terrible.

-My last communication with Wp-Script was to inform me that that hadn’t been able to replicate the issue on their servers… and then the issue suddenly cleared up, and I thought it was down to Wp-Script finally getting to the bottom of it.
+My last communication with WP-Script was to inform me that they hadn’t been able to replicate the issue on their servers… and then the issue suddenly cleared up, and I thought it was down to WP-Script finally getting to the bottom of it.

 They may have been late, they may have taken weeks, but the issue was at last resolved.

 Or so I thought, as it came back again a few months later.